mamemo/Voting-Prediction/README.md

     </tbody>
 </table>

-HABLADA DICIENDO PORQUE LOS RESULTADOS DIERON ASI
+According to the results for logistic regression using L1 and L2 regularization, we can conclude:

+* For Round 1, the L1 regularization gives the minimal error in the prediction at test set.
+L1 specializes on sparse feature spaces, given the nature of the samples on round 1 (15 classes to predict, and 4 classes with the majority of samples) we can infer L1 performs better because we have the features space on round 1 being more sparse than other rounds.
+Sparsity on the space means that the dataset have a lot of gaps between different samples and prediction will be harder to get a reasonable accuracy.

+* However, looking closely to the table, L2 on Round 1 is very close to L1.
+But, we can see the L2 regularization doing a little overfitting on training set, which not happens on L1.

+* For Round 2 and Round 2 with round 1, we can see accuracy rates very close.
+The nature of these two groups of samples are the same (4 classes to predict, 2 classes with majority of samples) and with only one difference (Round 2 with round 1 add two attributes: numbers of voters in previous round and vote on previous round).
+For more details on samples used, go to [Samples Generator](#samples-generator).

+* A reason provoking low accuracy rates on this specific model it may be because the space is linearly non-separable, so the error will never be near to zero.
+Linearly non-separable spaces are the ones that with a linear function you can't separate the classes perfectly.
+This concept is related with Logistic Regression because the implementation on this model is based on linear models.

 ### Neural Network

 ### Decision Tree

 For the decision tree we had to compare how it performs with different thresholds, different amounts of attributes (r1, r2 and r2 with r1) and other combinations.
 All the experiment combinations were tested 10 times and the value in the table is the mean of all.

 First we compared the accuracy of the tree without pruning with different thresholds, with the country results.
 Including the classification r1, r2 and r2 with r1.
 We make this to see the behavior of the accuracy as it goes down the threshold, comparing the training set with test set.